yousefmohamed23/Lend-me-a-hand-/README.md

 Strategy:

-    The project will be implemented using PYTHOpenCV , It will be divided into four parts:
+    The project will be implemented using ##Python OpenCV , It will be divided into four parts:

         ▪ GUI : A desktop application will be made for interactions so that the program would be userfriendly.